-Our commitment to ESG is prevalent at all levels of our organization, and the Board and senior management believe this commitment is critical to success in all areas of our business.
-Starting at the top, ESG is a priority for our Company, which seeks members with a diversity of viewpoints, opinions, backgrounds and experiences.
-The Company has assembled a team with various backgrounds to promote and progress the Company's ESG initiatives.
+AMC Networks is committed to ESG at every level of the organization, and the Board and senior management believe this commitment to be an essential part of success in all areas of our business.
+To promote and advance the Company's ESG efforts, we seek members with a diversity of viewpoints and backgrounds and have assembled a dedicated and diverse team to lead our initiatives.